dive-into-machine-learning/dive-into-machine-learning/README.md

 If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
 (For alternatives, [jump to the end of the guide](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)

 I'm not promising you an easy path to expertise.
-One outcome besides ML expertise is that you might learn more _about_ machine learning, including challenges and risks involved.
-ML seems to be increasingly ubiquitous.
-It's in the public interest that more of us develop some understandings of it.
-So perhaps you do not want to do machine learning research or write papers, yourself, but perhaps you want to participate in spreading literacy about machine learning.
-Whatever your motivation, if you know a bit of Python, you can get hands-on with a machine learning "Hello World" in less than an hour.
+I'm not an ML expert myself.
+I don't regret any of the time I've spent learning about ML so far, so maybe you'll appreciate these resources too.
+Applications of ML are all around us.
+It's in the public interest that more of us learn about it.

-# Let's get started
+# Let's dive in

-Get your feet wet and boost your confidence.
+Whatever motivates _you_ to dive into machine learning, if you know a bit of Python, these days you can get hands-on with a machine learning _"Hello World!"_ in less than an hour.

 ## Tools you'll need